alinsoar/little-books/README.md

 The Little Monad
 ```

-Concepts of these books are taught by Daniel Friedman in his courses
-at Indiana.
-Comparing with SICP, his books always finish with a
-metacircular implementation of the system, not with an implementation
+Many concepts from these books are taught by Daniel Friedman in his courses at Indiana.
+His books always finish with a metacircular implementation of the system, in contrast with SICP, which comes to the hardware datapath, control, and assembly associated with the corresponding SECD machine.
-in assembler and hardware datapath and control, as SICP does.